Local service standards affect everyone’s quality of life

 ‘Everyday’ services make a huge difference to the lives of individuals, families and the community.
 So much is obvious to local policymakers elected to deliver on residents’ needs and expectations.

-Recently however public debate has focused on the pressures and future prospects of local government and local services.
+Recently however public debate has focused on the prospects for

 First, a high-profile Local Government Information Unit report*: